rstacruz/collaborative-etiquette/README.md

 # Collaborative etiquette <a name='top'></a>

 This project is an **Open Source** project encouraging everyone to be fearless in their contributions.
+This document lists some ground rules to foster a happy collaborative atmosphere.

 * Individuals making valuable contributions are added as collaborators (commit access).